-PCC requires that all fresh meat be certified organic or non-GMO verified.
-The standard also includes specific criteria to ensure pigs raised for fresh meat sold at our stores are treated humanely, have access to the outdoors, are not kept in gestation crates, and not given hormones or antibiotics.
-PCC also prohibits painful physical alterations that have become common in conventional hog production, like tail docking.
+Our standards focus on the treatment and health of the animals, to ensure that they are raised humanely, have access to the outdoors, and are not given hormones or antibiotics.
+For hogs and pigs specifically, PCC also prohibits painful physical alterations that have become common in conventional hog production, like tail docking.
 Read our full hogs and pigs standard here.